-Terminations and Bias
+Termination and Bias

-A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the location labeled LDO applies a 120Ω load across the output for RS-422 mode and across the transmit/receive input/output for RS-485 operation.
+A transmission line should be terminated at the receiving end in its characteristic impedance in order to avoid "ringing".
+Installing a jumper at the location labeled TERMIN applies a 120Ω load across the input for RS422 mode.
+Similarly, installing a jumper at the location labeled TERMOUT applies 120Ω across the transmit/receive input/output for RS485 operation.